Curriculum Statement

 In addition, we aim to have a range of trips, visits and visitors to enrich the formal curriculum along with off-site relationship days to enhance the social aspects of learning and improve relationships across the school.
 During the school year we further enhance the formal curriculum with specialist workshops (e.g. in music and drama) and other activities (e.g. social events and charity fundraising).
 We invite appropriate professionals from a range of disciplines to actively work with us to support student progress.

-Religious education is included throughout the school year for all classes through our assembly programme and each subject identifies in term one how they incorporate SMSC including RE (see personal development plans).
+Religious education is included throughout the school year for all classes through our assembly programme and each subject identifies in term one how they incorporate SMSC including RE within subject curriculum maps.

 Other opportunities for this are in form time where there are discussions about moral issues and relevant events e.g. Remembrance Day.

-At Key Stage 3 the formal curriculum includes English, Maths, Science, ICT, PE, Humanities, Relationships and Sex Education, Creative craft (including DT and Art) and Personal Development opportunities.
+At Key Stage 3 the formal curriculum includes English, Maths, Science, ICT, PE, Humanities, Relationships and Sex Education, Creative craft (including DT and Art), SMSC, wellbeing and Personal Development opportunities.

 In Key Stage 3 and 4 students may have the opportunities to undertake a vocational taster course at a local college as well as a careers advice programme.